borschphp/borsch-skeleton/README.md

 After installation, you can run the application in development with the command :
 `php -S 0.0.0.0:8080 -t ./public/ ./public/index.php`

+Or you can use `docker-compose` to run the app with docker :
+`docker-compose up -d`

+Or you can also use `lando` to run the app with docker :
+`lando start`

 You can then visit http://0.0.0.0:8080 .

 ## Documentation